 For details of credit points, learning outcomes, weekly contact hours, assessments, pre-requesites and co-requisites, download the Bachelor of Business (Accounting) subject summary (Word-147kb).

 For details on the profile of students undertaking this course, download the Bachelor of Business (Accounting) student profile (Word - 124kb).

 For details on ATAR-based offers, download the 2021 ATAR-based offers for the Bachelor of Business (Accounting) (Word- 121kb).

 Good passes at Year 12/Matriculation or the overseas equivalent or relevant senior employment experience.

 English language proficiency equivalent to IELTS 6.0 (Academic) with no individual bandscore

 Recommended: A good knowledge of Mathematics, Accounting or Economics.

 You may be able to shorten the length of your studies by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training, or work and life experience.
 Read more about gaining advanced standing and credits.

-The Bachelor of Business (Accounting) degree meets the requirements for professional accounting accreditation with Certified Practicing Accountants (CPA) Australia, Chartered Accountants Australia and New Zealand (CAANZ), the Institute of Public Accountants (IPA) and Certified Management Accountants (CMA).
+The Bachelor of Business (Accounting) degree meets the requirements for professional accounting accreditation with Certified Practicing Accountants (CPA) Australia, Chartered Accountants Australia and New Zealand (CAANZ) and the Institute of Public Accountants (IPA).